-- Scheduled routine medical appointments - Transportation from the Emergency Room (non-emergent transportation to the ER is not covered) - Transportation from a hospital or other medical facility - Scheduled state-covered dental appointments - Pharmacy stops to pick up medications - Pharmacy stops after being discharged from a hospital - Pharmacy stops immediately following a medical appointment
+- Scheduled routine medical appointments - Transportation from the Emergency Room (non-emergent transportation to the ER is not covered) - Transportation from a hospital or other medical facility - Scheduled state-covered dental appointments - Pharmacy stops to pick up medications - Pharmacy stops after being discharged from a hospital - Pharmacy stops immediately following a medical appointment nealthy families.
+Member Handbook 18

 Requests for transportation must be made at least three (3) days before your appointment.
-Contact MTM at 888-597-1192 to schedule your transportation.
+Contact MTM at 1-888-597-1192 to schedule your transportation.